Dabz/mongo-backup/README.md

 ***Incremental backup tool for MongoDB***

 ## Overview
 Mongobackup is an external tool performing full & incremental backup.
-Backup are stored on the filesystem and compress using the [lz4 algorithm](https://code.google.com/p/lz4/).
-Full backup are done by performing a complete file system copy of the dbPath and partial oplog dump is used for incremental backup.
+Backup are stored on the filesystem and compressed using the [lz4 algorithm](https://code.google.com/p/lz4/).
+Full backup are done by performing a file system copy of the dbPath and partial oplog dump is used for incremental backup.

 ## Features
   * Full & incremental backup